Directorate of Science and Technology: Lithium-Iodine Battery

-The CIA developed and created the concept of long-term, reliable battery life with the lithium-ion battery.
+The CIA developed and created the concept of long-term, reliable battery life with the lithium-iodine battery.
 The reasoning for the interest in this technical development was to prolong the battery lifetime of many surveillance equipment used in the field.
 Once developers within the DS&T perfected the chemical composition in the mid-1960s, it was then declassified to allow for use in the private sector.

 EarthViewer

 Surveillance systems are at the core of the CIA's Directorate of Science and Technology.
 Without the many advances done through EarthViewer brought forward by the CIA's venture capitalist firm In-Q-Tel, Google Earth would be a shell of what it was when it first came out.
 EarthViewer's imaging possibilities provided the US Government with intelligent information about Iraqi troops and their overall movements.
 This 3D imaging system enabled CIA operatives to gain intelligent data on these visuals before entering a new region.
 The detail provided by these images allowed those in the field to acquire precious and accurate coordinate information.

 EarthViewer's primary use in the Middle East for reconnaissance was quickly sought after by many news outlets attempting to gain intel into the region.
 With all this newfound attention, Google sparked an interest and bought the software in 2004 and developed it into Google Earth.